beaverbuilder/documentation/beaver-builder/layouts/modules/wordpress-patterns.md

 :::info

-The WordPress Patterns subgroup becomes available in the COntent Panel after you have created and saved WordPress Patterns.
+The WordPress Patterns subgroup becomes available in the Content Panel after you have created and saved WordPress Patterns.

 :::